prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 # Fee Recipient

+Validators don't currently receive any portion of the transaction fees paid by end-users when proposing new blocks.

-Fee Recipient is the feature that allows users receive gas fees when proposing blocks.
-These gas rewards are some times know as the inclusion rewards.
+**Fee Recipient** is a new feature that addresses this.
+With Fee Recipient configured, validators will receive a portion of transaction fees when proposing blocks.
+These gas fees are sometimes referred to as inclusion rewards.

+This document shows you how to configure Fee Recipient on your validator client instance.

 :::tip Post Bellatrix Fork ( The Merge )
 This feature will only activate Post Bellatrix Fork.
 Currently stakers do not receice gas fees from proposing blocks.